RMT Element #3: The Practical Engine for “Doing No Harm and Working as One.”

-In my 40-year career facilitating over 500 teams, I have found that even teams with clear goals and good intentions can still get stuck.
+In every workshop I’ve facilitated, I have found that even teams with clear goals and good intentions still get stuck.
 They often lack a reliable structure for transforming their work processes and interpersonal behaviors.

-The Decision-Maker in every teammate faces only two overarching choices when conflict arises:
+When conflict arises, the Decision-Maker in every teammate faces only two overarching choices:

 - Stay in the “Lower Loop” of attack and defense.

-- Move into the “Upper Loop” of accountability.
+- Move into the “Upper Loop” of accountability and high-performance teamwork.

-Work Agreements are the practical tool that ensures Right-Minded teammates make the “right” accountable choice to find solutions.
+Work Agreements are the practical tools that ensure teammates make the accountable choice to find solutions.

 - 78% increase in teammate trust.